nicoferreira90/bet_tracker_orange/README.md

 29/10: I estimate I am about 90% complete.

-TODO: Tag functionality and filtering, and the project is done.
+TODO: Tag functionality and filtering.
+Also need to change the 'Event Date' field into 'Bet Type' field.
 ------